 Source: Dr. Jean-Paul Rodrigue, 2008.

-The Antwerp train station, completed in 1905, is considered to be among the world’s most architecturally impressive.
-However, due to increased ridership and well as the setting of a high speed train system along the Paris-Brussels-Amsterdam corridor (Thalys), the station was increasingly inadequate.
-The renovations of the train station, completed in 2007, enabled to address two issues.
+The Antwerp Centraal train station, completed in 1905, is considered to be among the world’s most architecturally impressive.
+However, due to increased ridership and well as the setting of a high-speed train system along the Paris-Brussels-Amsterdam corridor (Thalys), the station was increasingly inadequate.
+The renovations of the train station, completed in 2007, addressed two issues.
 The first was a shortage of boarding platforms, which was expanded by providing three levels (two underground) with a total of 16 quays.
 The second was that Antwerp was a dead-end spur with bay platforms, implying that trains had to reverse back to the mainline to continue intercity services, which created additional delays.
-A tunnel servicing the lowest level was constructed and through platforms enabling a continuous intercity service along the high speed rail corridor.
+A tunnel servicing the lowest level was constructed and through platforms enabling a continuous intercity service along the high-speed rail corridor.